 Snap Back Trading (SBT)

-Snap Back is a short-term, counter-trend model that exploits extremely overbought and oversold market conditions in a wide variety of ETFs.
-It is used by sophisticated investors as an optional add on to our dual momentum strategies.
+Snap Back is a short-term, counter-trend model that exploits extremely overbought and oversold market conditions using a wide variety of ETFs.

 |Months to Recover||12||12||26||20||41|